Koko-66/Translate_it/README.md

 - My mentor, Caleb, for extremely valuable pointers on how to visualise the movement on the board, make decisions on the best UX approaches and support throughout the whole project.
 - -->
 <!-- - Stackoverflow, its users and their previous posts to help me find solutions to problems I encountered.
-- https://pythonexamples.org/python-split-string-by-regex/ for tips on how to use regex for spliting the content. -->
+- https://pythonexamples.org/python-split-string-by-regex/ for tips on how to use regex for spliting the content.
+- https://www.w3schools.com for tips on usage of various in-built functions and methods.
+- https://stackoverflow.com/questions/4010322/sort-a-list-of-class-instances-python#comment4297852_4010333: for solution on how to sort the linguists listings according to specific attribute and https://docs.python.org/3/library/operator.html for information on how to apply it-->

 ### Content
 - css, xterm.css and xterm.js provided with the Code Institute template, orirginally forked from [Fabrice Bellard's javascript vt100 for jslinux](http://bellard.org/jslinux/)